-To achieve an understanding of the key theoretical terminology related to the themes and to acquire theoretical information on the given issues as well as an insight into the recent development of the situation in the set areas of British society and history.
+The aim of this course is to enable students achieve an understanding of the key theoretical terminology related to the themes and to acquire theoretical information on the given issues as well as an insight into the recent development of the situation in the set areas of British society and history.

 The course also introduces the economic, social and political history of Britain from the earliest period.
-The history helps us understand and grapple with complex questions and dilemmas by examining how the past has shaped (and continues to shape) global, national and local relationships between societies and people.
+The history helps us understand and grapple with complex questions and dilemmas by examining how the past has shaped (and continues to shape) global, national, and local relationships between societies and people.
 The student will be able to analyse past events, and attempt to objectively determine the patterns of cause and effect.
 Moreover, the student will be able to implement basic concepts of history.